yetanotherchris/yetanotherchris.dev/_posts/2016-08-29-fixing--net-core-package-restore-problems.md

     </configuration>

 One hour of my life wasted to save you 1 hour!
+The myget feed is currently on [dotnet.myget.org](https://dotnet.myget.org/feed/dotnet-core/package/nuget/System.Runtime.Serialization.Formatters/4.0.0-rc4-24217-03)